Terrifier 2: Plot

-After being resurrected by an unknown entity following the Miles County Massacre, Art the Clown brutally murders the coroner investigating his body with a hammer.
-He goes to the laundromat to clean his blood-soaked garments, where he encounters The Little Pale Girl—a mysterious sinister entity in similar clown attire.
-A lone patron sees Art interacting with the girl, who is invisible to him, before being killed.
+After being resurrected by an unknown entity following the Miles County Massacre, Art the Clown brutally murders the coroner examining his body and goes to the laundromat to clean his blood-soaked suit, where he encounters the Little Pale Girl—a mysterious entity in similar clown attire.

-A year later, teenager Sienna Shaw puts the finishing touches on her Halloween costume: an angel-warrior that was designed for her by her father, who recently passed away after a brain tumor.
-Sienna's brother Jonathan wants to dress as Art for Halloween and has become fixated on him since discovering sketches of him and his victims from the Miles County Massacre in their father's sketchbook.
-That night, Sienna has a nightmare where she encounters Art, and awakens to a fire on her dresser, while a sword that was a gift to her from her father remains unscathed.
+One year later, teenager Sienna Shaw is preparing her Halloween costume: a Valkyrie character designed by her recently deceased father.
+Her younger brother Jonathan has become fixated with Art since discovering art of him in their father's sketchbook.
+That night, Sienna has a nightmare about a commercial for "The Clown Cafe" in which Art appears.
+He kills various Clown Cafe patrons as Sienna tries to pull a sword from a box of cereal.
+She wakes from the dream in her bedroom, where a fire is burning the dresser the sword is resting on, but the sword is unscathed.

-On Halloween, Jonathan sees Art and The Little Pale Girl at school playing with a dead opossum, while Sienna has a panic attack when her friends Allie and Brooke discuss Victoria Heyes's meltdown and mutilation of controversial talk show host Monica Brown.
-Sienna and Allie go to the costume shop to buy a replacement pair of wings, where they encounter Art.
-Art kills the shop vendor and later breaks into Allie's home, where he theatrically mutilates her — slicing her eye, scalping her, flaying her back, breaking off one of her arms while tearing apart the other, and pouring bleach and salt on her wounds before ripping off half her face.
-Allie’s mother is killed when she discovers her daughter’s still-living body.
+That day, Jonathan sees Art and the Little Pale Girl at school playing with a dead opossum and is blamed when his principal discovers the carcass.
+Sienna has a panic attack when her friends Allie and Brooke discuss Victoria Heyes's mutilation of talk show host Monica Brown.
+Sienna and Allie go to the costume shop, where they encounter Art.
+Art kills the shop vendor before arriving at Allie's home trick or treating.
+Allie ridicules him because she thinks he’s too old to go trick or treating.
+Art later breaks into Allie's home and brutally maims her, keeping her flayed body alive long enough to traumatize her mother, whom he later kills.